 How Sir Winston Churchill became a Leiden Honorary Doctor

-Seventy years ago, on 10 May 1946, Leiden University awarded Winston Churchill an Honorary Doctorate in Law.
+Leiden University awarded Sir Winston Churchill on 10 May 1946 an Honorary Doctorate in Law.
 Churchill's speech of thanks showed typical British humour: 'I feel like the most learned man in the world.'

 Role in Second World War